Nthompson096/mysql-shenanigans/README.md

     ORDER BY quantity ASC;

-This one is tricky, basically what I had just told the database is to organize cust_id and cust_address into one, and to add in () for example: 10000010 1911 Oak Park (PA) USA and it would go on so and and so forth, I also told the database to order by quantity Ascending, and not show null values for the specific columns.
+This one is tricky, basically what I had just told the database is to organize cust_id and cust_address into one, and to add in () for example: 10000010 1911 Oak Park (PA) USA and it would go on so and and so forth, I also told the database to order by quantity Ascending, and not show null values for the specific columns, also would show unique items.

 # Delete drop